Rotary Switching

 Some final notes on rotary switches

-I did find one place, Guitar Electronics, that carries a true rotary 4-pole, 5-position switch just like the PRS (they include the diagrams to accomplish the wiring scheme as well).
+I did find one place, , that carries a true rotary 4-pole, 5-position switch just like the PRS (they include the diagrams to accomplish the wiring scheme as well).
 In reality, PRS has recently stopped using this kind of switch and moved over to a printed circuit board switch that accomplishes the same thing.

-Copyright Alexplorer.
+Copywrite Alexplorer.

 Home